Which? Elderly Care

-The Information & Advice Service operates a drop in service, during which clients can be assisted directly or be referred on to an appropriate agency.
-Amongst the services offered are the following: Advice & information on issues such as welfare benefits, housing, health, disability, transport, and other community issues; Referral to outside agencies when appropriate; Drop-in support surgery provided by Tax Help for Older People.
+The Information and Advice Service operates a drop in service, during which clients can be assisted directly or be referred on to an appropriate agency.
+Amongst the services offered are the following: Advice and information on issues such as welfare benefits, housing, health, disability, transport, and other community issues; Referral to outside agencies when appropriate; Drop-in support surgery provided by Tax Help for Older People.

 Support group